 Mile End Memories is both a historical society and an active community group.
 We provide keys to understanding the past so that people may become better informed and involved actors in their community.
-In addition to our historical work, we also host discussions with people involved in current issues such as access to housing, preserving space for artists’ workshops, appreciation of architectural heritage, and the celebration of cultural diversity.
+In addition to our historical work, we also host discussions with people involved in current issues such as access to housing, preserving space for artists’ studios, appreciation of architectural heritage, and the celebration of cultural diversity.

 For the past 15 years, we have offered a program of walking tours each summer – including our popular exploration of private gardens – and each winter a series of monthly talks at the Mordecai Richler Mile End Library on a variety of themes.
-Our original research on the history of the neighbourhood feeds into talks, tours, and this web site, with its interactive map where one can discover the histories of many buildings.
+Our original research on the history of the neighbourhood feeds into talks, tours, and this web site, with its interactive map which explores the histories of many buildings.
 Two books published in 2017 (in French) incorporated our research: Histoire du Mile End by Yves Desjardins (Septentrion), and Dictionnaire historique du Plateau-Mont-Royal by Justin Bur, Yves Desjardins, Jean-Claude Robert, Bernard Vallée, and Joshua Wolfe (Écosociété).

 We frequently work with our colleagues at the Société d’histoire du Plateau-Mont-Royal and other community groups such as the Comité des citoyens du Mile End and Amis du Champ des possibles; we participate in Jane’s Walks, Journées de la Culture, Festival Phénomena, Mile End en fleurs, and the Marché des Possibles.
 With partners, we organized two events for the celebrations of Montreal’s 375th anniversary, Viaduc 375 and a series of 25 walking tours on the Plateau.
 The library is not only our event venue but also a partner in literary events such as the Historical and Literary Tour (first offered during Blue Metropolis in 2015) and the Human Library, a day of oral history exchanges held in 2013 and 2015.